Andrew Copp: New York Rangers

 Copp was traded to the New York Rangers at the trade deadline on March 21, 2022, along with a sixth-round draft pick in exchange for Morgan Barron, a fifth-round draft pick and two conditional second-round draft picks.
 Copp scored his first goal with the Rangers a couple days later on March 25, in a 5–1 win over the Pittsburgh Penguins.

 On April 21, during a game against the New York Islanders, Copp recorded his second career hat-trick.
 He was the third player in Rangers history to score a hat-trick in the first period, joining Don Raleigh (1948) and Kelly Kisio (1986).
 He also became the only Rangers player to score the first three goals of the game.

 Detroit Red Wings

 On July 13, 2022, Copp signed a five-year, $28.125 million contract with the Detroit Red Wings.

 In the midst of the season, his third with the Red Wings, Copp recorded ten goals and 13 assists for 23 points through 56 regular season games before he suffered a torn pectoral muscle injury during a game against the Minnesota Wild on February 23, 2025.
 On February 26, 2025, he underwent surgery to repair his pectoral with a recovery of 4–6 months which ruled him out for the remainder of the season.

+International play

+Copp represented the United States at the 2012 IIHF World U18 Championships where he recorded one assist in six games and won a gold medal.